eddyashton/CCF/doc/contribute/design/index.rst

 Encryption keys are automatically refreshed periodically (in line with https://datatracker.ietf.org/doc/html/rfc8446#section-5.5) by starting a fresh key-exchange protocol.

-The following diagram shows how this key-exchange protocol executes when a new node is added to the network, with the precise contents of each message.
+The following diagram shows how this key-exchange protocol executes when a new node is added to the network, with the contents of each message.

 .. mermaid::